Mangosteen: Origins and history

 Cultivated mangosteen (Garcinia mangostana var. mangostana) is dioecious, but male trees are unknown.
 The trees produce viable seeds via apomixis, where all the embryos are essentially clones of the mother.
 Its extensive cultivation has made its original native range difficult to ascertain.
-Garcinia mangostana var. mangostana is likely to be the domesticated descendant of wild populations of Garcinia mangostana var. malaccensis (previously thought to be a separate species) and Garcinia mangostana var. borneensis, native to the Malay Peninsula and Borneo respectively.
+G. mangostana var. mangostana is likely to be the domesticated descendant of wild populations of G. mangostana var. malaccensis (previously thought to be a separate species) and G. mangostana var. borneensis, native to the Malay Peninsula and Borneo respectively.
 Both of these wild varieties still possess male trees, unlike the domesticated mangosteen.
-It may have also hybridized to a limited extent with closely related species, including Garcinia penangiana and Garcinia venulosa.
+It may have also hybridized to a limited extent with closely related species, including G. penangiana and G. venulosa.

-Mangosteen is highly valued for its juicy, delicate texture and slightly sweet and sour flavor, the mangosteen has been cultivated in Malaysia, Sri Lanka, Borneo, Sumatra, Mainland Southeast Asia, and the Philippines since ancient times.
+Mangosteens are highly valued for their juicy, delicate texture and slightly sweet and sour flavor.
+The mangosteen has been cultivated extensively in tropical Asia since ancient times, including in Malaysia, Sri Lanka, Borneo, Sumatra, Mainland Southeast Asia, and the Philippines.
 The 15th-century Chinese record Yingya Shenglan described mangosteen as mang-chi-shih (derived from Malay manggis), a native plant of Southeast Asia of white flesh with a delectable sweet and sour taste.